 Among the greats that we have come to know and love, are the Fitzgeralds, both F. Scott and Zelda, Hemingway, Gertrude Stein, Dali, and Picasso.
 The air of these characters’ portrayal is what drives the movie as whimsical yet historical.
-Let’s start with artists from 1920s.
+Let’s start with artists from the 1920s.

 Representation vs Reality

 When it comes to films such as Midnight in Paris, one must approach the character portrayal and story-line with a grain of salt.
 The overall genres of the film are comedy, drama, and romance.
-With that in mind, and also taking into consideration the rest of Allen’s filmography, we must ask ourselves if his representation of the famous artists and writers is mostly exaggerated or is it based in truth?
+With that in mind, and also taking into consideration the rest of Allen’s filmography, we must ask ourselves if his representation of the famous artists and writers is mostly exaggerated or is it based on truth?
 Can it be both?
 And how does that play to his advantage?
 And is the combination of these what makes it one of my favorite films of our generation?
 Quite possibly.

 Midnight in Paris, 1920s:

-Midnight in Paris, 1920s: In the film, Matisse is portrayed by French actor, Yves-Antione Spoto.
-His role in the film is rather a marginal one.
+Midnight in Paris, 1920s: In the film, Matisse is portrayed by French actor Yves-Antione Spoto.
+His role in the film is a rather marginal one.

-Real life: Picasso and Matisse first met already in April 1906 and became lifelong friends (and rivals).
+Real life: Picasso and Matisse first met in April 1906 and became lifelong friends (and rivals).
 They were first brought together at the Paris salon of Gertrude Stein with her companion Alice B. Toklas.
 While numerous artists visiting the Stein salon were not represented among the paintings on the walls at 27 rue de Fleurus, there were plenty of Matisse.
-He was in that time already a renown master instructing young artists at the Académie Matisse.
+He was in that time already a renowned master, instructing young artists at the Académie Matisse.
 However, he moved away from Paris in 1917 so maybe in the film, he is portrayed just visiting the City of Lights and old friends…

 Midnight in Paris, 1920s: Tom Cordier’s scene in the film is short-lived but memorable.
-He is depicted as being serious and philosophical compared to Dali’s over the top attitude towards life with whom he shares a scene.
+He is depicted as being serious and philosophical, compared to Dali’s over the top attitude towards life, with whom he shares a scene.

 Real life: Throughout his career, Man Ray dabbled in many mediums and genres of art.
 He was able to move between abstract art forms such as Cubism and Dada, his work in photography is what most may remember him for.
 Unfortunately, the film does not spend much time on Man Ray, possibly only including him because he was in the included circle of artists and writers during 1920s Paris.
 His style of photography, which he himself deemed ‘Rayography,‘ would have been an interesting discussion point as it was a camera-less version of capturing images.
 I believe there was more yet to be discovered and portrayed in the film about this certain character.